neocotic/node-europa/README.md

 $ npm install --save node-europa
 ```

+You'll need to have at least [Node.js](https://nodejs.org) 6 or newer.

 If you want to use the command line interface, you'll most likely want to install it globally so that you can run
 `europa` from anywhere: